Extra innings: All-Star Game

 each to hit as many home runs as possible.
 If a tie remains, sudden death triple-swing rounds will be played until one team outslugs the other.
 The winning team will be credited with a run and a hit.

 Japan Series

 On November 6, 2010, the record for longest Japan Series game was set in Game 6.
 The Chiba Lotte Marines and the Chunichi Dragons played 15 innings totaling 5 hours and 43 minutes.
 The game ended a 2–2 tie leading to a Game 7 in which the Marines won the game and the championship.
-There has always been a playing cap in NPB play.
-For day games, it was sunset, and later 17.30.
-For night games, it was 22.30.
-From 1982 to 1986, the time limit was set to 4 hour, 30 minutes.
-In 1987, the cap changed from time to innings, with the cap being 18 innings in 1987, reduced to 15 in 1994, and since 2018, the limit is 12 innings.
-In addition, there is no limit on the number of innings played in an eighth or subsequent game.
-In 2021, starting in the 13th inning of a Game 8 or later, the WBSC tiebreaker with runners on first and second base is used.

 Taiwan Series

 The longest game in Taiwan Series's history took place in Game 6 on October 24, 2009.
 The Brother Elephants defeated the Uni-President 7-Eleven Lions 5 to 4 and tied the series 3–3 after 17 innings that totals 6 hours 14 minutes.
 The Lions eventually took the title after defeating the Elephants 5 to 2 in Game 7.
-The 12 inning limit is not used in postseason play in CPBL play.